hvianna/audioMotion.js/README.md

 ### Mode

-Selects the visualization mode. *All frequencies* allows to visualize all frequencies, limited only by the resolution of the FFT, while the 1/12th and 1/24th octave bands will display wider bars, representing semitones in the equal tempered scale.
+Selects the visualization mode. *Discrete frequencies* allows to visualize each individual frequency, limited only by the resolution of the FFT.
+The octave bands modes will display wider bars, representing ranges of frequencies based on a [24 tone equal tempered scale](https://en.wikipedia.org/wiki/Quarter_tone).

-You can also cycle through the available modes using the **V** keyboard shortcut.
+You can cycle through the available modes using the **V** keyboard shortcut.

 ### FFT Size

-The number of samples used for the FFT performed by the analyzer.
-Larger values will provide greater detail of lower frequencies, but will require more CPU power.
+The number of samples used for the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) performed by the analyzer.
+Larger values provide greater detail of lower frequencies, but require more CPU power.

 ### Range